Symplectic hats

 \subsection{Projective hats}

-The simplest symplectic cap for $\Sst$ is the \emph{projective cap} $\CP \setminus \Int(B^4)$, were $B^4$ is a Darboux ball in $\CP$.
+The simplest symplectic cap for $\Sst$ is the \emph{projective cap} $\CP \setminus \Int(B^4)$, where $B^4$ is a Darboux ball in $\CP$.
 We call a symplectic hat in the projective cap a \emph{projective hat}.
 We begin by noticing the following.

 \begin{thm} Every transverse link $T$ in $\Sst$ has a projective hat. \end{thm}